How Does It Work?

-Endpoint-delivered threats usually enter an organization through:
+Endpoint-delivered threats usually enter an organisation through:

-- a user-infected device introduced into the corporate network which then delivers malware that can spread laterally
+- a user-infected device introduced into the corporate network which then delivers malware that can spread laterally.

-- an infected portable device
+- an infected portable device.

-- users who are tricked into downloading and installing malicious software by claims that they are antivirus, disk cleanup or other utility software
+- users who are tricked into downloading and installing malicious software by claims that they are antivirus, disk cleanup or other utility software.

-This strategy is easy to execute and cost effective as attackers can execute the attack remotely, enabling attacks across multiple users, and at multiple different times.
+This strategy is easy to execute and cost-effective as attackers can execute the attack remotely, enabling attacks across multiple users, and at multiple different times.

 The 2013 Verizon Data Breach Investigations report explains that running a campaign with just three targeted phishing emails gives the attacker a better than 50% chance of getting at least one user to click and have their machine compromised; sending ten almost guarantees getting at least one user to click and compromise their device.